Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 How To Clean Tile Floors Step by Step

 Sweep your tiles with a soft-bristle broom or use a vacuum cleaner to collect dust, dirt, and crumbs.
-This will help avoid scratching and ensure your floor is ready for further deep cleaning.
+By doing this, you’re preventing scratches and setting the stage for a more effective clean.

 Avoid harsh chemicals like ammonia or bleach, as these can damage the tile’s finish.

 Apply the cleaning solution to the tiles with a microfiber or sponge mop.
-Make sure there’s no excess water as it will soak the tiles, leading to weakening of grout lines over time.
+Make sure there’s no excess water as it will soak the tiles and weaken grout lines over time.

-Fill the bucket with clean water and mop the floors again.
-This is done so that leftover soap residue doesn’t leave a dull film on the tiles.
+Fill the bucket with clean water and mop the floors again. will ensure there’s no leftover soap residue, which can form a dull film on the tiles.

 After mopping, dry the tiles with a microfiber cloth or towel to prevent water spots and make your floor shiny.